-The AEIC ShakeMap system is shown schematically in Figure 1. rtexec is a special Antelope program which controls other programs in a robust way.
+The TAPS ShakeMap system is shown schematically in Figure 1. rtexec is a special Antelope program which controls other programs in a robust way.
 It continuously runs shake_watch, which monitors the summary event database for new candidate origins.
-It also continuously runs shake_version which monitors the MySQL database for new rows.
+It also continuously runs shake_version which monitors the MySQL database for new rows, and creates an Antelope database which mirrors it (this is then monitored by other processes which ultimately create the pipe_event.xml file, but this is covered elsewhere in this manual).
 The program rtm provides a convenient graphical user interface to help monitor that all processes under rtexec are running normally.
 This is shown in Figure 2.

 Figure 1.
-Schematic diagram of the AEIC ShakeMap system architecture.
+Schematic diagram of the TAPS ShakeMap system architecture.
 Rectangles represent programs.
 Cylinders represent databases.
 Red arrows represent how programs call other programs.
 Black arrows represent data flow.
 The yellow objects comprise the Antelope-ShakeMap Interface.
 Green objects represent components of the USGS ShakeMap system.